-You may already be pretty diligent about applying sunscreen to your face, arms, and legs before slipping into a tank top and shorts, there are a few important areas on your body that you could be overlooking.
-Here, we’re sharing some basic sun protection measures you should be taking as well as five areas you should make sure to apply sunscreen before heading out for the day.
+You may already be pretty diligent about applying sunscreen to your face, arms, and legs before stepping outside, but there are a few important areas on your body that you could be overlooking.
+So, we’re sharing some basic sun protection measures you should be taking as well as five areas you should make sure to apply sunscreen on before heading out for the day.

 Before we get to where you should be applying sunscreen, let’s cover a few of the basics first.
-According to the Food and Drug Administration (FDA), you should wear a broad-spectrum sunscreen with an SPF of 15 (or higher) as directed daily.
-But that’s not all.
-You should also reapply your sunscreen at least every two hours or immediately after swimming or sweating.
+According to the American Academy of Dermatology (AAD), you should wear a broad-spectrum (which can protect from both UVA and UVB rays) sunscreen with an SPF of 30 or greater as directed daily, and reapply your sunscreen at least every two hours or immediately after swimming or sweating.

 For your face, you can consider using a moisturizer with SPF to cut back on the number of steps in your beauty routine.
-Try the L’Oréal Paris Bright Reveal Brightening Day Lotion SPF 30, a facial moisturizer formulated with broad-spectrum sunscreen SPF.
-Pack it with you in your purse so that you can reapply throughout the day as directed.
+Try the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30, a facial moisturizer formulated with broad-spectrum SPF.
+Pack it in your bag so that you can reapply throughout the day as directed.
 As for your body, the AAD recommends that you consider using a spray sunscreen on hard-to-reach areas such as your back.

-You might be a pro at applying sunscreen to your face and large exposed areas like your arms and legs, but you could be forgetting a few other important spots.
+You might be a pro at applying sunscreen to your face and exposed areas like your arms and legs, but you could be forgetting a few other important spots.
 According to the AAD, it’s important to remember to apply sunscreen to your neck, ears, and the tops of your feet.
 Additionally, your lips and scalp need sun protection, too.
-Here’s how to protect those spots:
+Here’s how to protect those areas.

 How to Apply Sunscreen to Your Neck

 Just as a lot of people forget to take care of their décolletage by extending their moisturizer to their neck and chest, the same happens with sunscreen.
-Of course, this just won't do since when your face is exposed to the sun, your neck usually is too!
+Of course, this just won't do since when your face is exposed to the sun, your neck usually is too.
 So, remember to carry your sunscreen or moisturizer with SPF down past your chin.

 How to Apply Sunscreen to Your Ears